 - Infections of the vagina: Vaginal cleansing with liquid from this decoction helps eliminate microorganisms.
 For vaginal infections it may be interesting to strengthen immunity from time to drink the liquid from the decoction of a teaspoon of crushed dried root per cup of water.

 - Hair loss: Licorice helps preserve hair conditions by inhibiting the formation of the hormone dihydrotestosterone.
 (Make a decoction with a piece of licorice.
 Cool and add the liquid to your regular shampoo)

 - Oily hair and dandruff: Licorice decreases fatty secretions of the hair and allows better control of dandruff and seborrhea.
 (Infusion of the dried plant.
 Mix with vinegar and rinse your hair after washing.

-It is a plant whose long use has proven toxicity.
-It also presents a few contraindications and interactions with certain drugs that deserves to be considered. ( More information about Toxicity and contraindications of licorice)
+It is a plant whose long use has proven to be toxic.
+It also presents a few contraindications and interactions with certain drugs that deserves to be considered.

 *Related information: Glycyrrhizin properties